“He heals the broken-hearted and binds up their wounds.” Psalm 147:3

 BSYC is hosted by Bethany Presbyterian Church and is a mission camp focused on helping the Laurens County community.
 Kids get to sign up for different teams, and they camp out at Bethany Presbyterian Church.
 Some of our older youth have attended Snowbird Summer Camp.
 This camp is priceless in our eyes because high school boys beg to go back every year.
 This camp is focused on youth building their relationship with Christ.
 Yes, you read that right: High school boys beg to go back every year!

-Please complete the form below to learn more about our Christian nurture program or to contact Jenn Stanley.
+Please complete the form below to learn more about our Christian nurture program.